Bioglitter – Like Paper NOT Plastic

 Is Bioglitter® toxic or harmful to humans or the environment?

 Bioglitter® has been tested for 18 heavy metals and all are below the limit of detection tests and do not pose any hazard both for humans or the environment.

 All Bioglitter® products are non-toxic and pass EN71 European Toy Regulations along with Global Cosmetic Regulations as detailed in the specific product information.

 Bioglitter® Sparkle: Ecotoxicity and heavy metals test results for Bioglitter® Sparkle indicate we will meet the Environmental safety and Chemical characteristics requirements for OK biodegradable WATER certification

-Bioglitter® Pure: We fully expect Cosmetic Bioglitter® Pure to meet the ecotoxicity and heavy metals criteria for OK biodegradable WATER certification and will be submitting the product for certification before launch later in the year.
+Bioglitter® Pure: Cosmetic Bioglitter® Pure meets the ecotoxicity and heavy metals criteria for OK biodegradable WATER certification and has been submitted for certification.

 What is a microplastic?
 How big is the glitter microplastic pollution problem?

 A microplastic is a small piece of plastic, less than 5mm.
 These can originate from larger plastic objects like bottles and other packaging breaking down in the environment, microplastics from this source are known as secondary microplastic.
 However, some cases plastic can enter the environment already small enough to be a microplastic, these are known as primary microplastics.
 Examples of primary microplastics include; wash fibres from man-made fabrics, weathering of exterior coatings and the most significant contributor and probably least spoken about; vehicle tyre dust.
 Vehicle tyre dust is a surprise to most, however, tyres wear down as they are used creating dust.